USNavalResearchLaboratory/turboWAVE/docs/run-input-files.rst

 Input Files
 ===========

 Everything about a turboWAVE simulation is determined by the input file.
-The input file is always named either :samp:`stdin` or :samp:`stdin.txt`.
+With version 3.4 the following changes were introduced in the handling of input files:

+	* The file extension :samp:`.tw` was introduced in order to better support syntax highlights.
+	* The name or path of the input file can be given as a command line argument.
+	* The default behavior remains almost the same.
+Namely, if :samp:`stdin` (no extension) is in the working directory, it will be used as the input file, unless another input file is specified.
+The difference is that :samp:`stdin.txt` will no longer be loaded as a default input file.

 This tutorial discusses simulation units, and then points you to the example files and the reference pages.

 Simulation Units
 ----------------